arungudelli/python.shiksha/content/en/library/built-in-functions/super-built-in-function-in-python/index.md

 ---
 title: "Python super() function syntax, usage & example"
-description: "The 'super()' function is a one of the built-in functions in python"
+description: "The 'super()' function is a one of the built-in functions in Python"
 date: "2022-08-15T10:00:05+09:00"
 draft: false
-link: "python super() Built-in functions"
+link: "Python super() Built-in functions"
 images: []
 type: docs
 menu: